ArthurHeymans/ddns-gandi/README.md

 2. Compare them with existing DNS records
 3. Update the records if changes are detected

-## Customization

-The client is designed to be extensible.
-You can:

-- Add support for new DNS providers
-- Implement custom IP address detection methods
-- Configure retry strategies and timeouts
-- Add custom logging and monitoring

 ## Error Handling

 The client includes comprehensive error handling for: